 Trademarks are signs you use in business, such as names and logos, which protect the value in your growing business.
 It’s important to own the exclusive rights in your brand identity.
-So, once a business is more established it is important to register a trademark.
+Do register a trademark to avoid unwanted disputes.

 - A sign you use in a trademark sense enables your customers to recognise your products and services, and distinguish you from your competitors.